 It is important to know what factors go into the decision process for insurers and provide as much information as possible on each aspect.

 While specific qualifications will vary from company to company, these determining questions will play the largest role in your approval, rating class, and premium prices.

 How long ago did you have the heart bypass?

 Life insurers want to see at least six months from the bypass procedure and usually a year.
-Less than six months from the procedure and only the more expensive guarantee issue policies are available
+Less than six months from the procedure and only the more expensive guaranteed issue policies are available.

-Your age at the time of bypass surgery
+What’s your age at the time of bypass surgery?

 Check out the actual rates from a large life insurance company below: